 How long will I be entitled to benefits for?

 There is a common misconception that once you’re approved for disability that your payments will continue for the rest of your life.
-While this may be true for some people, Social Security will periodically review your case to see if you are still disabled.
+While this may be true for some people, Social Security Administration will periodically review your case to see if you are still disabled.

 You will continue to receive benefits unless your medical condition improves significantly and you are no longer unable to work.
 All cases are reviewed from time to time based on what kind of improvement to your condition is expected when a decision is made.

 If medical improvement is expected, then you case could be reviewed within 6 to 18 months of when you are approved.
 If improvement is possible, then your case will be reviewed every 3 years.
 If your condition is not expected to improve, your case will be reviewed every 5 to 7 years.

 The amount of money you receive for your disability benefits is based on the date you became disabled.
 When you apply for disability, Social Security asks you when you became disabled.
 Your answer to this question is your “onset date”.

 Under law, you cannot become entitled to benefits until 5 months after you become disabled.
 Thus, Social Security will begin your payments 5 months after your “onset date”.